The Ugly Renaissance

 Donatello: Sculpting the Renaissance

-The first major UK exhibition to explore the exceptional talents of the Renaissance master Donatello, arguably the greatest sculptor of all time.
-Experience a fresh vision of the artist and his influence on subsequent generations.
+This first major UK exhibition to explore the exceptional talents of the Renaissance master Donatello, arguably the greatest sculptor of all time, presented a fresh vision of the artist and his influence on subsequent generations.